digao-dalpiaz/DzHTMLText/README.md

    *This will display: www.google.com*

 > You can use any text as internal link code.
-Then you can handle this code at OnLinkClick / OnLinkRightClick / OnLinkEnter / OnLinkLeave events, reading `Target` parameter
+Then you can handle this code at OnLinkClick / OnLinkRightClick / OnLinkEnter / OnLinkLeave events, reading `Target` parameter.

+## Tab Tag

+There are two **tab** tags you can use:

+- `<t:nnn>` = Allow you to positioning text exactly on "nnn" position in pixels starting on the left border of component.
+If the text wraps to a new line, it will be continue aligned at left border of component.

+- `<tf:nnn>` = The same as above, but if the text wraps to a new line, it will be aligned in the same position as the first line which the tab started.
+This tag will produce a better visual text alignment.

 ## Transparency (why not?)